OPLS and PCA are two commonly used techniques to analyze genomics, metabolomics and other Omics data.

 - principal component analysis (PCA) for data summary/overview

 - partial least squares (PLS) and orthogonal PLS (OPLS) for regression analysis, or O2PLS for data fusion

-The SIMCA method, based on disjoint principal component analysis (PCA), offers some components of each, but allows you to target either classification or discriminant analysis data analytical objectives.
+The SIMCA method (Soft Independent Modeling of Class Analogy), which is based on disjoint principal component analysis (PCA), offers some components of each, but allows you to target either classification or discriminant analysis objectives.
 You can choose the method that works based on your goals.

-To extract useful information from -omics data, you may want to use the SIMCA method (soft independent modeling of class analogy).
-SIMCA is suitable when you have many groups (‘classes’), some of which may overlap, and where the number of samples in the groups (‘classes’) may vary considerably.
+To extract useful information from Omics data, you may want to use the SIMCA method (Soft Independent Modeling of Class Analogy).
+The SIMCA method is suitable when you have many groups (‘classes'), some of which may overlap, and where the number of samples in the groups (‘classes’) may vary considerably.

 With this approach your classes can be very strictly defined and visualized in the plots of the models.
 But it doesn’t really tell you why the classes are different.
 Instead, it tells you how to group the similar subsets of samples/observations together and where to draw the borders of the different class models.

 Soft independent modelling by class analogy (SIMCA) is a statistical method for supervised classification of data.
 The method requires a training data set consisting of samples (or objects) with a set of attributes and their class membership.

 SIMCA® software is a multivariate data analytics tool offered by Sartorius Data Analytics that has helped engineers, analysts and scientists master their data using the SIMCA method for more than three decades..
 Whether it is large amounts of data, batch data, time-series data or other data, SIMCA transforms your data into visual information for easy interpretation.

 - Does not show why classes are different